This article about alternatives to trick or treating was last updated in 2021.

 Trick or treating is a steadfast Halloween tradition.
 It can be soooo much fun, but it can also be a little daunting … especially for young children.

 And you can definitely be forgiven for not wanting to encourage your kids to roam the streets at night, knocking on strangers doors and demanding lollies.
+In fact, this may not even be an option during covid.

 But the question is: What can you do instead that still screams Halloween and keeps your little hobgoblins happy?